zsteinkamp/m4l-js-toggleInput/README.md

 will toggle "No Input" for the selected track.
 This is useful for when you want to record automation but not overwrite your notes or recorded audio.

+## Installation

+Clone this repository under a directory in Max For Live's search path (Options ...
+File Preferences, then click the "+" at the bottom of the window to add a directory.)
+I recommend using one parent directory for projects like this, then adding that parent directory to your Live sidebar.

 ## Usage

 Add m4l-js-toggleInput to any track in your Live Set.
 I like to have a track called "META" for things like this.